a-mullins/advent/2017/notes.md

 # 2017: C #

 ## General C Notes ##
+For clarity and simplicity, static allocations are preferred over dynamic for data structs where practical.
+Data structures less than about a kilobyte are frame-allocated, otherwise they are statically allocated.
+Day 6 is the first day where dynamically allocated memory is used at all.

-In these solutions, errors from alloc()s are not checked for failure, neither are the implicit allocs of getline.
-This is bad practice in production, but acceptable here.
+In these solutions errors from {c,m,re}alloc() are not checked for failure.
+This is bad practice in production code, but omitted here for clarity.

 Is there a way to get the compiler to warn about unknown-param funct declarations?
 In other words, it should flag `void foo();` but not `void